peprick/chronostore/README.md

 ChronoStore is a small embedded time-series storage engine for C++20.
-It stores nanosecond-resolution numeric samples under canonical measurement/tag keys and provides durable writes, exact and range queries, immutable indexed segments, crash recovery, compaction, a CLI, and a native inspector.
+It stores nanosecond-resolution numeric samples under canonical measurement/tag keys and provides durable writes, exact and range queries, immutable indexed segments, crash-recovery, compaction, a CLI, and a native inspector.

 The engine is intentionally single-node and inspectable.
 Its WAL, manifest, segment format, recovery rules, and concurrency model are implemented in this